 Be sure to share your questions and experiences with customer surveys in the comments section below!

 Holly Celeste Fisk is a Client Services Manager at Content4Demand.
 Known as our clients’ “best friend,” Fisk facilitates meetings and research, and contributes to content and strategy recommendations.
 She also leads content-creation teams from concept to final design and production, and helps clients plan and implement content assets.
-During her day-to-day at C4D, Fisk loves diving into consulting projects, such as personas, content audits and gap analyses, and sharing deep, actionable data with clients.
+During her day-to-day at C4D, Holly loves diving into consulting projects, such as personas, content audits and gap analyses, and sharing deep, actionable data with clients.
 In her spare time, she enjoys softball, literary fiction, comedy, “Top Chef” and of course, her adorable niece and nephew.
 Follow her on Twitter at @HollyCFisk.